 When the counter eventually reaches the value 15, the digital filter decides that the condition of the BDRxD signal is at a stable logic level 1 and the data latch is set, causing the filtered Rx data signal to become a logic level 1.
-Furthermore, the counter is prevented from overflowing and can be decremented only from this state.
+Furthermore, the counter is prevented from overflowing and can only be decremented from this state.